EhsanPeymani/PythonSnippets/README.md

 # Python Snippets

-I will add snippets of python code here in order to remember topics that I feel they may fly away from my memory.
+I will add snippets of python code here in order to remember topics which reminds me of pythonic code.

+These are simple but elegant snippets.